Introduction to PostgreSQL Copy Database

 2. PostgreSQL COPY DATABASE operation from a server to another

 Now consider if the database file is larger and the connection between the server is slow.
-We can perform the following steps, The pg_dump utility program used to back up the single part or all parts of the PostgreSQL database.
+We can perform the following steps, The pg_dump utility program is used to back up a single part or all parts of the PostgreSQL database.
 The pg_dump utility program makes a consistent database copy, which is an image of the database when it has been started the pg_dump program.
 The pg_dump utility program does not restrict the users for accessing the database (reading or writing the database objects) while performing the backup.

 Code: